 To sum up, the usage of speech balloons is much wider, than illustrating a man talking: you can show a discussion or one’s thoughts; highlight the key point; put commentary notes on a slide; create a timeline; present survey opinions and show a quotation.

 Do you have any other useful ideas for speech bubbles use in a presentation?
-Share in comments 🙂
+Share in the comments 🙂

 If you decided to apply such shapes to your PowerPoint, you can create them yourself or you can reuse our collection in your projects.